mihir1906/ECE143_EV_Adoption_Analysis/README.md

 # Analysis of EV Adoption in California

----

-Exploring the dataset can reveal various patterns and insights related to electric vehicle adoption, demographic characteristics, and economic factors.
-Here are some patterns we tried to explore and questions we tried to find answers for:
+## Introducton

+Welcome to the "Electric Vehicle Adoption Analysis" project!
+In this comprehensive study, we delve into various facets of electric vehicle (EV) adoption in California, aiming to gain valuable insights into current trends and patterns.
+The project is structured around five key questions, each exploring different aspects of EV adoption.

+## Project Overview

-1. Electric Vehicle Adoption Patterns:
+### Q1: Electric Vehicle Adoption Patterns

-    - Question: How does the distribution of electric vehicles vary across different ZIP codes?
+We kick off our analysis by investigating the distribution of electric vehicles across different ZIP codes in California.
+By mapping and visualizing this distribution, we aim to identify regions with varying levels of EV adoption.
-    - Patterns to Explore: Identify ZIP codes with high and low electric vehicle adoption rates.
-Investigate if certain regions show a higher preference for electric cars.

-2. Demographic Correlations:

-    - Question: Are there correlations between demographic characteristics and electric vehicle adoption?
-    - Patterns to Explore:  Analyze the relationship between ethnicity, education level, and the percentage of electric vehicles.
-Explore if areas with higher income levels tend to have more electric vehicles.

-3. Economic Factors:

-    - Question: How do economic factors influence electric vehicle adoption?
-    - Patterns to Explore: Examine the relationship between median household income and the prevalence of electric cars.
-Investigate if areas with higher home values show a greater affinity for electric vehicles.
+### Q2: Demographic Correlations

+Moving beyond spatial analysis, we explore potential correlations between demographic characteristics and electric vehicle adoption.
+Specifically, we examine the influence of ethnicity and education level on the adoption of EVs, unraveling interesting insights into the societal dynamics of EV ownership.

+### Q3: Economic Factors

+Understanding the impact of economic factors on electric vehicle adoption is crucial.
+Our analysis involves a geographic study, correlation examination, and scatter plotting to uncover the intricate relationships between economic indicators and the prevalence of EVs.

-4. Fuel Types and Preferences:
+### Q4: Fuel Types and Preferences

-    - Question: What are the preferences for different types of alternative fuel vehicles?
+We delve into the preferences for different types of alternative fuel vehicles, presenting our findings through visually engaging pie charts and bar charts accompanied by scatter plots.
+This section provides a comprehensive view of the landscape of alternative fuel choices.
-    - Patterns to Explore: Compare the distribution of electric, hybrid, and other alternative fuel vehicles.
-Identify regions with a higher concentration of specific fuel types.

-5. Predictive Modeling:

-    - Question: Can we predict electric vehicle adoption based on demographic and economic factors?
-    - Patterns to Explore: Build models to predict Total_EV or EV_perc.
-Evaluate the significance of different features in predicting electric vehicle adoption.
+### Q5: Predictive Modeling

+In the final leg of our project, we embark on predictive modeling.
+Leveraging the power of linear regression and random forest regression, we attempt to forecast electric vehicle adoption based on a combination of demographic and economic factors.
+This predictive analysis adds a forward-looking dimension to our exploration.

+## Project Methodology

+Throughout the project, we employ a blend of geospatial analysis, correlation studies, scatter plots, and predictive modeling to comprehensively address each question.
+The diversity in our analytical approaches ensures a holistic understanding of the factors influencing electric vehicle adoption.

+Join us on this journey as we unravel the intricacies of electric vehicle adoption in California, combining data-driven insights with a keen focus on geographic, demographic, and economic dynamics.
+Let's uncover the trends shaping the future of sustainable transportation.